PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 #### iptables

 Again, consider the image processing application described above.
-When the backend Service is created, the Kubernetes control plane assigns a virtual IP address, for example 10.0.0.1.
+When the backend Service is created, the PlaidCloud control plane assigns a virtual IP address, for example 10.0.0.1.
 Assuming the Service port is 1234, the Service is observed by all of the kube-proxy instances in the cluster.
 When a proxy sees a new Service, it installs a series of iptables rules which